 Schock currently serves on the powerful House Ways and Means Committee, which is the oldest committee of the United States Congress and the chief tax-writing committee in the House of Representatives.
-In the 113th Congress, Schock was appointed to sit on the Subcommittees on Select Revenue Measures, Trade and Social Security.
+In the 114th Congress, Schock was appointed to sit House Committee on the Budget.
 He concurrently holds a seat on the House Administration Committee.
-As Deputy Republican Whip, Schock is responsible for assisting House Republican leadership in crafting legislative strategy and floor votes.
+As a Senior Deputy Republican Whip, Schock is responsible for assisting House Republican leadership in crafting legislative strategy and floor votes.
 Schock is also a member of the House Republican Conference Advisory Committee.

 As the first Member of Congress born in the 1980s, Schock has raised the profile of young leaders in the Republican Party and has built a record of working on a bipartisan basis with young elected officials at the local, state and federal level.